Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Greenhouse effect

-The greenhouse effect is a natural phenomenon that enables life on Earth as we know it.
-However, human activities have intensified this effect, leading to accelerated global warming and drastic changes in the climate.
-Understanding the greenhouse effect is crucial to addressing climate change and taking action to mitigate our impact on the planet.
+The greenhouse effect is a natural phenomenon that makes life on Earth possible.
+Without it, the planet's average surface temperature would be roughly -18 °C instead of about 15 °C. However, human activities have intensified this effect, driving global warming and far-reaching changes in the climate.
+Understanding the greenhouse effect is essential to addressing climate change and acting to reduce our impact.

 How does the greenhouse effect work?

-Imagine Earth’s atmosphere as a glass greenhouse.
-Solar energy passes through the atmosphere as visible light, warming the Earth's surface.
-The Earth, in turn, emits some of this energy as infrared radiation.
+Think of the atmosphere as the glass of a greenhouse.
+Solar energy passes through it as visible light and warms the Earth's surface.
+The Earth then re-emits part of that energy as infrared radiation.
 This is where greenhouse gases (GHGs), naturally present in the atmosphere, come into play.

-These gases, such as carbon dioxide (CO₂), methane (CH₄), and nitrous oxide (N₂O), have the ability to absorb and retain some of the infrared radiation emitted by the Earth, preventing it from escaping into outer space.
-This process of absorbing and re-emitting heat back toward the Earth's surface is known as the greenhouse effect.
+Gases such as carbon dioxide (CO₂), methane (CH₄) and nitrous oxide (N₂O) absorb and retain part of this infrared radiation, preventing it from escaping to space and re-emitting heat back toward the surface.
+This process of absorbing and re-emitting heat is the greenhouse effect.

-• Carbon dioxide (CO₂): Primarily from the burning of fossil fuels (coal, oil, and natural gas), deforestation, and cement production.
+• Carbon dioxide (CO₂): mainly from burning fossil fuels (coal, oil and natural gas), deforestation and cement production.

-• Methane (CH₄): Generated by the decomposition of organic matter in landfills, livestock farming, and fossil fuel production.
+• Methane (CH₄): from the decomposition of organic matter in landfills, livestock farming and fossil-fuel production.

-• Nitrous oxide (N₂O): Emitted from the use of nitrogen-based fertilizers in agriculture, the burning of fossil fuels, and some industrial processes.
+• Nitrous oxide (N₂O): from nitrogen fertilizers, fossil-fuel combustion and some industrial processes.

-• Fluorinated gases: Used in refrigeration, air conditioning, and industrial processes.
-Although present in smaller quantities, their global warming potential is much higher than that of CO₂.
+• Fluorinated gases: used in refrigeration, air conditioning and industry; present in small quantities but with a global warming potential far higher than CO₂.

-Since the Industrial Revolution, human activities have significantly increased the concentration of greenhouse gases in the atmosphere.
-The burning of fossil fuels, deforestation, and intensive agriculture are the main contributors to this increase.
+Since the Industrial Revolution, human activities have sharply increased the concentration of greenhouse gases in the atmosphere.
+Burning fossil fuels, deforestation and intensive agriculture are the main contributors.
+According to the IPCC Sixth Assessment Report (AR6), human influence has warmed the planet by about 1.1 °C compared with pre-industrial levels, and this warming is unequivocally human-caused.

-• Rising sea levels due to the melting of glaciers and ice sheets.
+• Rising sea levels as glaciers and ice sheets melt and oceans expand.

-• More frequent and intense extreme weather events, such as heat waves, droughts, floods, and hurricanes.
+• More frequent and intense extreme events, such as heatwaves, droughts, floods and storms.

-• Changes in precipitation patterns, affecting freshwater availability.
+• Changes in precipitation patterns, affecting freshwater availability and increasing water stress.

 • Ocean acidification, harming marine life.

-To tackle climate change, it is essential to reduce greenhouse gas emissions.
-The carbon footprint is a tool that allows us to measure the emissions associated with a product, service, organization, or individual.
-This measurement is the first step in identifying major emission sources and developing effective reduction strategies.
+Tackling climate change means reducing greenhouse gas emissions.
+The carbon footprint measures the emissions associated with a product, service, organisation or individual, and is the first step to identifying the main sources and designing effective reduction strategies.

-The Greenhouse Gas Protocol (GHG Protocol) provides an international standard for accounting and reporting GHG emissions.
-This protocol establishes three scopes for measuring the carbon footprint:
+The Greenhouse Gas Protocol provides the international standard for accounting and reporting GHG emissions, organising them into three scopes:

-• Scope 1 emissions: Direct emissions from sources owned or controlled by the company, such as burning fossil fuels in its facilities.
+• Scope 1: direct emissions from sources owned or controlled by the company.

-• Scope 3 emissions: Other indirect emissions throughout the product or service life cycle, including raw material acquisition, transportation, product use by customers, and waste management.
+• Scope 3: other indirect emissions across the product or service life cycle, including raw materials, transport, product use and waste management.

 Companies that trust us